 Where to Stay in Dubai in 2 Days

 Accommodation in Dubai is top – even a 3* hotel is often better than other 3* hotels worldwide.
 I stayed at all of the ones I mention below and I truly recommend them.

 Apart from the prices, it depends on where you like to stay in Dubai.
 Even though, taxis and public transportation is affordable in the city, I recommend staying in a central area, so you don’t waste too much time on driving around.
-With 2 days only, you don’t want to be stuck in traffic from your hotel to the attraction.
+With a weekend in Dubai only, you don’t want to be stuck in traffic from your hotel to the attraction.

 So, if you don’t mind driving a bit to many locations and enjoy more exclusivity, then the Palm might be the best choice.